 Test facility implementation.

-The list of requirements above led to the final design of the test facility comprising of a temperature controlled chamber, based around a commercially available freezer with an inbuilt heater and temperature controller, as well as a custom built test rig which was controlled by a PC.
-Throughout testing the battery under test was kept within the chamber to keep it at a constant temperature.
-The custom built test rig was capable of controlling currents up to around 100 A whilst monitoring the battery voltage and the current accepted by the battery.
-The current demand and the upper and lower voltage limits were set using National Instruments DAQmx interfaces, and controlled using a PC.
+The list of requirements above led to the final design of the test facility, shown in figure 2.1, composed of a temperature controlled chamber, based around a commercially available freezer with an inbuilt heater and temperature controller, as well as a custom built test rig which is controlled by a PC.
+Throughout testing, the battery under test is kept within the chamber to keep it at a constant temperature.
+The custom built test rig is capable of controlling currents up to around 100 A whilst monitoring the battery voltage and the current accepted by the battery, based on a previous design by Prof Stone.
+The current demand and the upper and lower voltage limits is set using National Instruments (NI) DAQmx interfaces, and controlled using a PC.